nucleuscloud/neosync/docs/docs/transformers/gen-javascript-transformer.md

 ### generateInt64

-Generates a random integer value with a default length of 4 unless the Integer Length or Preserve Length parameters are defined.
+Generates a random int64 value with a default length of 4.

 **Parameters**